ACE ALABAMA

 Program Overview

-Anytown Alabama interns must be at least 18-100 years old and must be at least one year past graduating high school by the time of camp; to apply for Anytown 2023, you must have graduated by or before May 2022.
+• Must be at least 19 years old and must be at least one year past graduating high school by the time of camp (graduated by or before May 2024)

 • Interest in social justice

-• Demonstrate preparedness for workshops and dialogue groups
+• Demonstrate preparedness for workshops & dialogue groups

 • Adherence to camp policies and regulations